 I was cursing myself for not having my phone on me to get some pictures of this crow.

-It reminded me of that 'Old Medicine Crow song 'Crazy Eyes' with those bright green looking eyes, so I called it crazy eyes, although its eyes were probably more wise than crazy.
+It reminded me of that 'Old Crow Medicine Show' song 'Crazy Eyes' with those bright green looking eyes, so I called it crazy eyes, although its eyes were probably more wise than crazy.

 Just Breathe?!The crow had no fear of me and just walked along the fence with me as I walked inside with my empty bucket and went to grab my phone hoping the crow wouldn't fly off.